section-engineering-education/engineering-education/content/articles/How-to-start-up-with-Socket-Programming-with-Java/index.md

 1. A server socket awaits a request from a client.
 2. Client socket - utilized for sending and receiving requests from clients.

-The client has to know two things about the server:
+#### The client has to know two things about the server:

-1. Server's IP address
+1. Its server's IP address
-2. Port number
+2. Its port number

->The ports 0-1024 are for administrative use only (e.g.21 for FTP, 23 for Telnet, 25 for email, and 80 for HTTP).
+>The ports 0-1024 are for administrative use only (e.g.  21 for FTP, 23 for Telnet, 25 for email, and 80 for HTTP).
 In our program, we'll be using port number 5000.

-When we make a socket connection in the Java programming language, we go through the following steps:
+#### When we make a socket connection in the Java programming language, we go through the following steps:

 - The Server constructs a `ServerSocket` object to specify the port number on which our conversation will occur.
 Exception handling methods are in use whenever an I/O error occurs. **Throws** an **I/OException** or a **try** **catch** block is used.